BachoSeven/AARGH/optional.md

 - nicotine+ backup import
 - Installing `mpdris2`, `mpv-mpris-git` and `mconnect-git` to connect to my smartphone;
 - `mathematica`
 - cups(+avahi-daemon for network printers with IPP everywhere), jacket, nordvpn: enable services on demand so not to clutter boot.
-For the `nordvpnd` service, from version 3.8.8 onwards, we ~~also need to create~~ have to be in the `nordvpn` group.
+For the `nordvpnd` service, from version 3.8.8 onwards, we also have to be in the `nordvpn` group.
 - enable jacket in qbittorrent(update search engines + add jacket API; also, add indexers to jackett)
 - compile `blissify-git` for mpd smart playlist generation
 - install `annepro2-tools-git` in order to compile the annepro2_tools binary with pacman
+- if on an SSD which supports it (probably, `hdparm -I /dev/sdX | grep TRIM`), enable `fstrim.timer` for longevity.
 - put ~/stuff/web-stuff/lists/unified+gambling+fakenews_hosts in /etc/hosts
 - `katcr` (jackett CLI interface) (need to add jackett API to katcr.ini)
 - Install: